 Currently at 11 units, this Tenant-Based Rental Assistance (TBRA) Program will help place a total 30 individuals and/or families into more independent accommodations in the community.
 Joining Hearts Grant funds will subsidize rent and utility bills (gas, waterRequest: and electric) for 30 residents of the New Horizons Program.
 Participating residents individually rent apartments in the neighborhood of their choosing and Jerusalem House subsidizes a portion of their rent and utility payments.
 Clients will continue to have access to self- managed counseling and can remain in the program for up to five years.

-Jerusalem House also received a grant from Joining Hearts in the amount of $31,496 as per the request of David Magazine as part of their Men of David fundraiser.
+Jerusalem House also received a grant from Joining Hearts in the amount of $41,496 as per the request of David Magazine as part of their Men of David fundraiser to be used for furnishings for their adult housing program.

 Action Cycling Atlanta – AIDS Vaccine 200